 If you do select this option, employers may face a regulatory investigation as a result of this disclosure.

-What compensation could I get if I win my whistleblowing claim?
+What compensation could I get if I win my whistleblowing UK claim?

 You are entitled to claim uncapped compensation for the losses caused by the detrimental treatment you have suffered.
 However, you will be under a duty to mitigate your losses by taking reasonable steps to find a new job.
-Your losses may include loss of salary, bonus, shares, options, benefits, pension and losses for the hurt, distress and any personal injury caused.
+Your losses may include loss of salary, bonus, shares, options, benefits, pension, and the hurt, distress, and any personal injury caused.

 I have signed a settlement agreement with a “gagging clause” – does this prevent me from whistleblowing?